drshahizan/software-engineering/project/documentation/srs/srs-group.md

 ## Task 1: Activity

 ### 1. Information about stakeholders
 Stakeholders are individuals or groups who have a vested interest in the success of a project.
 They can be internal or external to an organization and can include customers, employees, managers, investors, suppliers, regulators, and more.
+Each column in a stakeholder table for a Software Requirements Specifications (SRS) document is described below:

+1. **Name**: The name of the stakeholder, which can be an individual or an organization.
+2. **Stakeholder**: The stakeholder refers to the individual or group that has a vested interest in the success of the project.
+This can include project sponsors, end-users, customers, developers, testers, and other stakeholders who will be affected by the project outcome.
+3. **Position**: The position refers to the role or title of the stakeholder within the organization or project team.
+For example, a project sponsor, end-user, or developer may hold different positions within the project team.
+4. **Responsibility**: The responsibility column describes the specific responsibilities of the stakeholder within the project.
+This can include providing feedback on project requirements, reviewing project documentation, testing the software, or providing input on project decisions.

 In the context of Software Requirements Specifications (SRS) for a university academic course registration system, stakeholders can be identified as follows:

 <table>
   <tr>